Interpretable Deep Learning Methods for Multiview Learning: Real-World Experiments

+The goal of our analysis is to perform an integrative analysis of the methylation and gene expression data to model nonlinear associations between CpG sites and genes through a joint non-linear embedding that drives the overall dependency structure in the data.
+Importantly, we wish to identify a subset of CpG sites and genes that contribute to the dependency structure and could be used to discriminate between those who survived and those who did not survive breast cancer.
+Further, we wish to explore the use of the joint nonlinear embedding in molecular clustering.

-\subsection{Goal 1: Model nonlinear relationships between methylation and gene expression data and identify CpG sites and genes that potentially discriminate between those who died and those who did not die from breast cancer}
+\subsubsection{Goal 1: Model nonlinear relationships between methylation and gene expression data and identify CpG sites and genes that can discriminate between those who died and those who did not die from breast cancer}

 For the first goal, we split the data into three sets of approximately equal size.
 We used $2/3$rd of the data to train the model and we used the remaining $1/3$rd to test our models.
 We implemented the proposed method in the training set, selected the top $10\%$ and $20\%$ highly ranked variables in each view, learned new models with these selected features, used the test data and the models learned to predict the test outcomes, and obtained test errors.
 We repeated the process 20 times, obtained the highly ranked variables for each run, and estimated the average test errors.
-We compared the proposed method with SVM, Deep CCA, and sparse CCA based on average test errors.
+We compared the proposed method with SVM, random forest, Deep CCA, Sparse CCA, MOMA and MOMA + SVM based on average test errors.